tailorv/blogyangu/README.md

 ####  BLOGYANGU
-* An application that allows users to submit a one minute pitch and other viewers will vote on them and leave comments to give their feedback on them.
+* a personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Additionally, add a feature that displays random quotes to inspire your users.
 ## Author - [ MAXWELL Munene]
 ------------------------------------------------------------------------------------------------------
 ## User Story